iamme24cl/iamme24cl/README.md

 I take great pleasure in learning new technologies, debugging errors, exploring new ideas & solutions, and sincerely dedicating myself to bringing the idea to life. 😀

-- 🏗️ I’m currently building a project using React and Material UI.
+- 🏗️ I’m currently working on sharpening my system design & scalability knowledge

 - 📚 I'm currenlty practicing algorithms everyday.

-- 📚 I’m currently learning and working on building a backend server with Node.js, using Express.js framework.

 - 😄 Fun facts: I love playing the guitar, singing, and tasting all the good wines that I can find!